cosimoNigro/agnpy/docs/targets.rst

 Black-Body SEDs
 ---------------
 The SEDs due to the black-body (BB) emission by the disk and the DT can be computed via the `sed_flux` members of the two classes.
-A multi-temperature BB is considered for the Disk and a simple single-temperature BB is considered for the DT.
-An array of frequencies over which to compute the SEDs and the redshift of the galaxy have to be specified.
+A multi-temperature BB is considered for the disk and a simple single-temperature BB for the DT.
+An array of frequencies over which to compute the SED and the redshift of the galaxy have to be specified to the `sed_flux` function.

 .. code-block:: python